 Another game, more of a shooting game (We call it Chipper Jones; long story:) which is where each players has a ball.
 One by one shoot from 6 yards out and have to hit nothing but net.
 If the ball hits the ground first or misses the target the player is out.
 Once everyone goes, then for the 2nd round you back up 6 yards to the penalty spot.
 3rd round is 18 yards out, 4th round is 24 yards and 5th round is 30 yards.

-Here’s a good article on how to strike the ball properly, get more power and use different techniques.
+Learn how to strike the ball properly, get more power and use different techniques.

 Our Most Popular Posts: